nexusformat/definitions/manual/source/classes/contributed_definitions/ellipsometry-structure.rst

 ------------

 This is the set of base classes for describing an optical experiment.

-    :ref:`NXbeam_path`
-       A beam path consisting of one or more optical elements.

-       NXbeam_path is used in NXopt to describe the beam path, i.e. the arrangement of optical elements between the excitation source and the sample, or between the sample and the detector unit.

     :ref:`NXbeam_splitter`
        A beam splitter, i.e. a device splitting the light into two or more beams.